kuzeyardic/kuzeyardic/README.md

 ### Hi there  I am Berke Kuzey Ardıç👋
-🔭I am interested in Coding,Space movies and football.
+🔭I am interested in Coding, movies and football.
 🌱I am a CS freshman at Bilkent University.
 📫How to reach me: kuzeyardic41@gmail.com
  😄I'm also new at github so I am looking forward to your advice